 Along with the Majority Inspector, this inspector will manage the poll books and grant Voter Ready slips to the eligible voters.
 The Minority Inspector is so named as the Inspector receiving the second most votes at the election.
 Additionally, the Minority Inspector is expected to appoint a Minority Clerk and sign the provisional ballot envelope.
 Also, a copy of the election results and numbered list of voters are to be kept in a sealed envelope by the Minority Inspector for two years.

 The Minority Clerk is appointed by the Minority Inspector and may be assigned to fill in the Numbered List of Voters tablet.

 The Machine Operators are appointed by the committee from the political party of which the Judge of Elections is a member.
 The number of voting machines determines the number of Machine Operators allowed.
 As a general rule, one Machine Operator per two machines may be appointed.

 ELECTION DAY (DEPUTY) CONSTABLES:

 The Elected Constable of the township or borough appoints the Election Day Constable.
+These individuals must also be registered to vote in Montgomery County.
 This appointment must be approved by the Court prior to Election Day and this Deputy Constable must be able to produce a certificate when appearing at the polls to work.
 Under no circumstances are Deputy Constables appointed the day of election either by the elected Constable or the Judge of Elections.
 As with all other members of the local election board, Constables (elected or appointed) work under the direction of the Judge and must work a full day in order to be paid.